The Squier Family Tree

 Many thanks, John Squier.

-hand Jump to an explanation of the codes for people and sources of information.
+To jump to an explanation of the codes used for people and sources of information, click here

-Hand Snapshot of a generation - where eight families were on the 30th March 1851
+For a snapshot of a generation - where eight families were on the 30th March 1851, click here

 Additional detail in the person pages from censuses, BMDs and other online sources